braphael99/NLPGroup5/README.md

 #### Part 1: Getting Started

 First we recommend grabbing the dataset for training, validation, and testing.
-These are found [here](https://drive.google.com/drive/folders/10uQI2BZrtzaUejtdqNU9Sp1h0H9zhLUE), specifically in the QQA folder.
-To download the dataset, download all 3 .json files in the QQA folder: QQA_dev, QQA_train, and QQA_test.
-Afterwards, create a "Project" folder in your repository, then create a "QQA_Data" folder within this "Project" folder.
+These are found [here](https://drive.google.com/drive/folders/10uQI2BZrtzaUejtdqNU9Sp1h0H9zhLUE).
+Please set up your file directory the following way for the code to work: Create a "Project" folder in your repository, then create a "QQA_Data" folder within this "Project" folder.
 Place the dataset files within the "QQA_Data" folder.
-Your notebook should be outside of the "Project" folder for the datasets to be imported correctly.
+Your notebook should be outside of the parent "Project" folder for the datasets to be imported correctly.

-Once complete, the filepath to the datasets should be base/Project/QQA_Data, where base is the directory containing the project's Jupyter notebook and QQA_Data is the folder containing the three .json files.

 We then recommend installing some base and NLP packages (most recent versions) using ```pip install jupyter torch numpy matplotlib``` and ```pip install nltk spacy transformers``` We also recommend users running into issues install the latest datasets, transformers (At least version 4.11.0), and scikit-learn using ```pip install datasets transformers``` and ```pip install -U scikit-learn```.
 The first few blocks in the notebook are setting up for the rest of our code base.
 We start with a few imports and then loading our datasets.
 We then manipulate our datasets to fit the tokenization methods we are using later on.
 The manipulation of our dataset occurs from the notebook block 3 until block 7.
-Here we are doing the following to preprocess our dataset: remove variant questions and changing the answer column to either a 1 or 0 to reflect the correct option (1 for Option 2, 0 for Option 1).
-This leaves us with a dataset that has 4 features: A question, choice 1, choice 2, and a label that is our correct answer.
-We then preprocess the data so that it contains two candidate sentences, each of which starts with the question and ends with one of the options.
+Here we are doing the following to preprocess our dataset: remove variant questions and changing the answer column to either a 1 or 0 (1 for correct, 0 for incorrect).
+This leaves us with a dataset that has 4 features: A question, choice a, choice b, and a label that is our correct answer.
+We then tokenize our data so we can set up for training.
+This set up ensures that new users do not have to adjust much if anything at all to preprocess our datasets.
+Just click run and go.

 #### Part 2: Setting Up for Training